cmcqueen/cobs2-rs/README.md

 ## Consistent Overhead Byte Stuffing—Reduced (COBS/R)

-A modification of COBS, which I'm calling "Consistent Overhead Byte Stuffing—Reduced" (COBS/R), is provided in the `cobs::cobsr` module.
+A modification of COBS, which I'm calling "Consistent Overhead Byte Stuffing—Reduced" (COBS/R), is provided in the `cobs2::cobsr` module.
 Its purpose is to save one byte from the encoded form in some cases.
 Plain COBS encoding always has a +1 byte encoding overhead.
 See the references for details.
 COBS/R can often avoid the +1 byte, which can be a useful